shopsys/shopsys/docs/storefront/cypress.md

 1. Scroll to the bottom of the page and back up (this is done in order to load all images that are lazy-loaded before the actual screenshot, so it is not done for element screenshots)
 2. Black-out (cover) all elements which should not be part of the screenshot
+3. Remove pointer events from elements which have hover or active states that could break the screenshots
-3. Take the screenshot
+4. Take the screenshot
-4. Compare the screenshot to the base snapshot
+5. Compare the screenshot to the base snapshot
-5. Return all blacked-out elements back (uncover them)
+6. Return all blacked-out elements back (uncover them)
+7. Reset pointer events of the previously blocked elements (point 3.)

 ```ts
 export type Blackout = { tid: TIDs; zIndex?: number; shouldNotOffset?: boolean };